eliamue/foundations-prep-april-2021/README.md

-# Dev 101: On the Job Training!
+# Foundation Prep: On the Job Training!

 # Schedule
 ## Monday: Learning the tools